 - Section Break (Even Page) – starts the new section on the next even page

-Use a Section Break (Next Page) to make each chapter a unique section of the document.
-You’ll have the control to add unique content for the Header (like chapter titles) for each section.
+Use a Section Break (Next Page) to make each chapter a unique section.
+You can add unique content for the Header (like chapter titles) for each section.

 Step 3: Format Your Header and Footer